What is the MTIOPC?

-With the approval of the professor and the director, a student may receive an incomplete for a course.
-Items required for course completion must be filed with the director prior to the authorizing of an incomplete grade.
+The Standard of completion is the fulfillment of all syllabus requirements and attendance at the Intensive Training sessions.
 The student has until the end of the next semester to complete this course.
 A student with an incomplete grade will not have his $50 or $100 application fee returned until he has completed the course.

 A student wanting to withdraw from a course must do so before the end of the second month of the semester.
 A withdrawal will not be accepted after that date.
 To withdraw, a student must complete a withdrawal form and submit the form to the Administrator.
 The form is available from Pat Clawson at Pat.Clawson@opc.org.
 A withdrawal carries with it the forfeit of the $50 or $100 application fee, whichever applies to the student.

 Because the intensive training session is an integral part of the course, attendance is required.
 Students who do not attend the session will receive an incomplete for the course.
 They will forfeit the $50 or $100 registration fee, whichever applies to the student.